 Like the good Yuppy I am, I would love to buy everything for the house from Pottery Barn and Restoration Hardware and Crate & Barrel.
 But alas, we’re on a budget.
 So instead, I’ve compiled a lovely collection of bargain catalogs and websites.

-It’s hard not to mention IKEA as my numero uno since we’re dropping an amble load of dough with them for our kitchen.
+It’s hard not to mention IKEA as my numero uno contemporary furniture for the living room since we’re dropping an amble load of dough with them for our kitchen.
 And I do love those crazy Scandinavians dearly but I am trying to weed out all the college/first apartment furniture and upgrade a bit.
 However, I still love my IKEA leather sofa and I have made up my mind on those upholstered dining chairs.
 Other than that, we won’t be purchasing any new pieces of furniture for a while.

 One thing we do need – and we need a lot of – is lighting fixtures.
 Enter Shades of Light.
 This catalog should basically be called “Lights for Julie!”
 Although it probably wouldn’t be as marketable.
 Make a nice gift for me though, right?
 Anyways, there are several options we’re looking at for the kitchen, dining room, entry way, half bath, and outdoor.
 Take a look at two of my favorites…